zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 ## Coding {#coding}

-Coding is one of my main use for Emacs, although writing has slowly taken over it.
-This used to be the largest section of my Emacs config until org-mode overtook it :)
+Coding is one of my primary uses for Emacs, although lately it has shifted toward more general writing.
+This used to be the largest section in my config until [Org mode](#org-mode) overtook it :)

 ### General settings and modules {#general-settings-and-modules}